Linear Model and Extensions: Cox model for time-to-event outcome

-where the $\varepsilon_i$'s are IID $a^{-1} \log \text{Exponential}(1)$, independent of the $x_i$'s. \end{example}
+where the $\varepsilon_i$'s are IID $a^{-1} \log \textup{Exponential}(1)$, independent of the $x_i$'s. \end{example}

-The \ri{R} package \ri{survival} contains the function \ri{survreg} to fit parametric survival models including the choices of \ri{dist = "lognormal"}, \ri{dist = "weibull"}, etc. However, these parametric models are not commonly used in practice.
+The \ri{R} package \ri{survival} contains the function \ri{survreg} to fit parametric survival models including the choices of \ri{dist = "lognormal"}, \ri{dist = "weibull"}, etc. However, these parametric models are not commonly used unless the sample sizes are small and the models can be justified by the domain knowledge.
 The parametric forms can be too strong, and due to right censoring, the inference can be driven by extrapolation to the right tail.